Skip to content

 One of the most common examples of AI in customer service is chatbots.
 AI is also often used to do things like predict wait times, synthesize resolution data, and tailor unique customer experiences.

-AI can improve customers' experiences when implemented effectively by reducing wait times, tailoring experiences, and giving them more resources for solving problems without having to contact an agent.
+When implemented effectively, artificial intelligence and customer service solutions can improve the customer experience by reducing wait times, tailoring experiences, and giving customers more resources for solving problems without having to contact an agent.

 Get productivity tips delivered straight to your inbox